Moriggan/Zetra-AI/README.md

 ### 🔫 Triggerbot
 Our Triggerbot feature ensures that you never miss a shot.
 It automatically fires your weapon when a target is acquired, maximizing your damage output and minimizing wasted ammunition.

-###❗️Arduino and USB HOST SHIELD 3.0 IS REQUIRED FOR WORKING AND UNDETECTEBILITY!❗️
+❗️Arduino and USB HOST SHIELD 3.0 IS REQUIRED FOR WORKING AND UNDETECTEBILITY!❗️

-## Installation
+## Installation and SETUP

-To get started with Zetra AI Aimbot, follow these simple steps:

-1. Clone the repository:
+Steps:
    ```bash
    1) Download Latest Release
    2) Install Python 3.10.5 Exactly This Version !!!